Lonesome Dove (miniseries): Production

-Larry McMurtry's original novel was based upon a screenplay that he had co-written with Peter Bogdanovich for a movie that was intended to star John Wayne as Call, James Stewart as Gus, and Henry Fonda as Jake Spoon, but the project collapsed when John Ford advised Wayne to reject the script.

 Most Hollywood studios were at first not interested in the rights to the novel, which ended up being bought by Motown Productions, headed by Suzanne de Passe.
 Motown made the miniseries for CBS with Robert Halmi Inc. as deficit financier.
 Robert Halmi's company was being taken over at that time by Qintex, whose head of American operations, David Evans, suggested Simon Wincer as director.
 CBS also suggested him on the basis of The Last Frontier (1986) and Bluegrass (1988).
-Robert Duvall, who had director approval, watched some of Wincer's films and approved him.
+Robert Duvall, who had director approval, was a fan of some of Wincer's films and approved him.

 Four actors (Charles Bronson, Robert Duvall, James Garner, and Jon Voight) were offered the role of Woodrow Call, but declined for various reasons before the role fell to Tommy Lee Jones.
 Garner said that he was originally set to play one of the lead roles, but had to drop out for ill health.
 Duvall turned down the part of Call on the grounds he had already played that type of character, and asked to play Gus.
 Bronson agreed to play Blue Duck, but he was under contract to Cannon Films, which said he was required to make a movie for them, instead.

 The miniseries was partially shot at the Alamo Village, the movie set originally created for John Wayne's The Alamo (1960).

-The majority of the miniseries was filmed at the Moody Ranch, seven miles (11.3 km) south of Del Rio, Texas.
+The majority of the miniseries was filmed at the Moody Ranch, 7 miles south of Del Rio, Texas.
 Other locations used for filming were ranches in Texas and New Mexico, as well as the Contrabando ghost town in Redford, Texas.
 The series was shot over 90 days.
 Real ranch horses were used for authenticity during the filming of the movie.
 Tommy Lee Jones and Robert Duvall did their own stunts in the film, except for one brief scene that required Duvall to ride in the center of a herd of bison.

-Ion Television aired a digitally remastered version of the miniseries starting the weekend of June 30, 2007, during the "RHI Movie Weekend".
-(Sonar Entertainment is the current owner of the Lonesome Dove miniseries).